oVirt/ovirt-site/source/feature/detailedquota.html.md

 ### Detailed Description

+When a User consume resources of any kind, such as new virtual disk on Storage Domain, or running VM with number of VCPU on a Host, the User is not limited, and can consume the maximum limit of the resources.

+Quota is a feature which should provide the Administrator a better management way, for managing resources for different Users, this should allow the Administrator to manage and share the resources in the Data Center, more appropriately as he sees fit. and observe them in a more convenient way.

 #### Entity Description

 The Quota is a new (searchable) Object in the system, which contains the following properties: